- Free Personal Injury Consultation: (217) 337-1400 Tap to Call

 If you start feeling fatigued during your night drive, get off at an exit and drink a cup of coffee.
 If you’re at a rest stop, a coffee works especially well after a 20 minute nap.
 While occasional coffee consumption is effective, don’t rely on it too heavily.
 Your body will develop a caffeine tolerance that renders it less effective.
 At some point, even coffee won’t prevent falling asleep at the wheel when your fatigue is sufficiently extreme.

 If another’s reckless or negligent driving injured you in an accident, our experienced lawyers can help.
-Contact us today at Koester & Bradley, LLP.
+Contact us today at Koester Law, PLLC.